Cloud Adoption in Government Sector: What’s the Trend?

-Public cloud services are much closer to the government sector, given the cost and pay-as-you-go models, among others they offer.
+Public cloud services are much closer to the government sector, given the cost and pay-as-you-go models, among others, they offer.

-Given these factors, Gartner predicts a positive trend for private cloud in the government sector in the years to come, with at least a two-fold rise over public cloud through 2021.
+Given these factors, Gartner predicts a positive trend for private cloud in the government sector in the years to come, with at least a two-fold rise over the public cloud through 2021.

 “Governments will implement private cloud at twice the rate of public cloud through 2021, despite private cloud not delivering the same benefits in scale, functionality, cost savings or agility as public cloud,” adds Gartner.